Biksbois/BiksCRN/README.md

 * itertools
 * math

-They can be installed through pip with the following command:
+They can be installed with pip, by writting the following command into CMD:

 pip install matplotlib